 - adding physical activities throughout the day as well as restful breaks

 - activities they can do on their own if possible - for example, yoga or painting

 Any activities that you include should follow social distancing guidelines.
 Read more about protecting yourself and others.

 You need to take care of yourself to take care of others.
 Keep physically and mentally well and accept any help you are offered.

 If you are a carer with symptoms of COVID-19

 If you have symptoms of COVID-19 and the person you are caring for is in a high-risk group, contact your regular service provider.
 If you don’t have one, contact your public health nurse or local disability manager.

 If you need help in developing a new care plan or routine, phone Family Carers Ireland on 1800 24 07 24.

 The person you are caring for may not be high risk and there may be someone else in the house who can look after them.
-If there is, you should self-isolate as much as possible.
+If there is, you should isolate yourself as much as possible.

 If health or social care staff come to your home